-In this tutorial, we will show you how to install and configuration Pligg CMS on Ubuntu 15.04.
+In this tutorial, we will show you how to install and configure Pligg CMS on Ubuntu 15.04.
 For those of you who didn’t know, Pligg is an open-source CMS (Content Management System) that can be downloaded for free.
 Pligg CMS helps in creating social publishing/Social Bookmarking software that encourages visitors to register on your website so that they can submit content and connect with other users.
 The software helps in creating websites where the stories are created and voted by members.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Pligg CMS on a Ubuntu 15.04 server.
+I will show you the step-by-step installation of Pligg CMS on a Ubuntu 15.04 server.

 Install Pligg CMS on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.